ibisba/knowledgebook/pages/access/tans_hub.md

 * The data should specify if it is an input or an output of the step.
 * The final reports should be specified as documents and associated with the project.

-### What Hub structure will the information be  incorporated to
+### What Hub Structure will the Information be Incorporated to
 * Project structure to be decided by the Facility Operator in conjunction with the Hub representative